vishalok12/jquery-dragarrange/README.md

 -------------------
 ###dragSelector
 If passed, object can be dragged only from this selector.
 The default dragSelector is same DOM element that has called the function.
+###dragEndEvent
+(Default: `"drag.end.arrangeable"`)

+When dragging ends, the draggable element's container triggers the specified event.
+First arguemnt (after the event object itself) is the jQuery object that was being dragged.

 ###Setup
 ```